 Winter is here, which means that your baby may begin waking at night (especially in the wee hours of the morning) because he’s cold.
 However, it’s a simple sleep problem to solve – it’s time for a sleeping bag.
 This is essentially a wearable blanket and not to be confused with outdoor camping bags.
-More than 95% of parents in the UK now use them, and my son slept in one from birth and throughout winter.

 Benefits of using a baby sleeping bag